 Sexual abuse is an epidemic.
 Experts estimate that 25% of girls and 16% of boys will be sexually abused before their 18th birthday.
-The consequence to children and our society begin immediately.
-It is the direct source for a number of issues, including: drug and alcohol abuse, suicide, eating disorders, teen pregnancy and causes higher risk for sexually inappropriate behaviors with younger or less powerful youth.
+The consequences to our children and society begin immediately.
+Sexual abuse triggers a number of issues, including: drug and alcohol abuse, suicide, eating disorders, teen pregnancy and increased risk for sexually inappropriate behaviors with younger or less powerful youth.

 Children are often taught how to keep themselves safe from sexual abuse, but imagine how difficult it is for a child to say “no” to a parent, a teacher or a coach.
 Even the adults we trust to protect children can’t always be trusted.

 While it is important to educate children about child sexual abuse and to empower them to speak up, a child’s safety is an adult’s responsibility.
 We believe that concerned adults in a child’s life can be their best advocates, and adults that are aware and make the choice to prevent child sexual abuse can make a difference.

 Stewards of Children